orbkit/orbkit/doc/manual.rst

 **GAUSSIAN .log File:**

 - Spherical Harmonics are chosen by default!
-You have to set it manually (:literal:`6D 10F`)!
+You have to switch manually to Cartesian Harmonics (:literal:`6D 10F`)!
 - Use the following parameters in your root section

 .. code-block:: bash